 .

-HARTCAMP: hc-L6 'penthouse'
+HARTCAMP: hc-L6 'penthouse' INDEPENDENT STUDIO-APT

-The first route is up the centre stair to its topmost L6 landing, which offers three choices: to exit a door onto the external north-east terrace and the gangway of Merkelbach's 'penthouse' apts; to turn immediately right into the tiny steel lobby of a spiral stair up to the L7 'look-out' room (a pause on the climb to Dacostakade's ultimate roof); or ignore these and choose a door between them: the 'front-door' of Frank April's huge studio-apt in the south 'penthouse', added by Merkelbach in 1963 as the Tetterode directors' dining and conference room.
+There are two routes to this ultimate Hartcamp destination.
+The first is up the centre stair to its topmost L6 landing, which offers three choices: to exit a door onto the external north-east terrace and the gangway of Merkelbach's 'penthouse' apts; to turn immediately right into the tiny steel lobby of a spiral stair up to the L7 'look-out' room (a pause on the climb to Dacostakade's ultimate roof); or ignore these and choose a door between them: the 'front-door' of Frank April's huge studio-apt in the south 'penthouse', added by Merkelbach in 1963 as the Tetterode directors' dining and conference room.
 The other route is up Hartcamp's south-east stair to its topmost L6 landing; there, by negotiating a confusing doored passage (apparantly semi-domesticated), one finds an exit onto an exterior terrace which extends around the south and west sides of Frank's 'penthouse' - past his 'back-door', glass bedroom, and his studio's west windows.

 HARTCAMP PLAN - LEVEL 6 'PENTHOUSE' APT [hc-L6]